Inside: How do I raise these boys to be leaders and respectable men? What good truths will let their light shine in this current world?

 - Respecting and serving others is a way to show God’s love.

-- God is the only one who can fulfill your desires.
+- The Lord is the only one who can fulfill your desires.

 - Humans will let you down, but God never will.